gvisoc/gvisoc.github.io/_posts/2021-02-06-Fixing-User-Homes-Error-Synology-NAS.md

 Finally, we log into the DSM web interface, to disable without error and re-enable the User Home service.

-No services will fail on activation, and the DSM File Station should show all users' home directories; time to restore the previous users' home folders contents if needed.
+No services should fail on activation, and the DSM File Station should show all users' home directories; time to restore the previous users' home folders contents if needed.